 Oral cancer is the sixth most common cancer worldwide.
 The most common type of oral cancer is squamous cell carcinoma, which accounts for almost nine out of 10 oral malignancies.1 The prognostic evaluation and decisions on treatment strategy are mainly based on the TNM stage.2 Despite progress in treatment modalities over the past few decades, oral cancer still has a poor survival rate, with a high incidence of metastasis.3,4 Oncogenes, tumour suppressor genes,5–7 cell proliferation markers,8 angiogenesis,9 and cell adhesion molecules10,11 have been studied as potential tools to predict the prognosis of an individual with oral squamous cell carcinoma (OSCC).

-“Despite progress in treatment modalities over the past few decades, oral cancer still has a poor survival rate, with a high
+“Despite progress in treatment modalities over the past few decades, oral cancer still has a poor survival rate, with a high incidence of metastasis”

 The oncogenic serine/threonine kinase Akt1 (also known as PKB) is a downstream effector of phosphatidylinositol 3-kinase and is frequently activated in human cancer.12 The gene for the closely related Akt2 is amplified and overexpressed in ovarian, pancreatic, breast, and follicular thyroid carcinomas.13–17 In addition, total Akt kinase activity is increased in non-small cell lung cancer, squamous cell carcinomas of the oral cavity, breast carcinoma, and prostate carcinoma.18–20 Akt activation contributes to tumorigenesis.